Crazy (Willie Nelson song): Other versions

 In 1993, Canadian country music singer Colleen Peterson charted with her version of "Crazy" at number 29 on the RPM country music chart.
 Julio Iglesias' single release of the song appeared at number 43 on the UK Singles Chart in 1994.
 In 1998, a cover of "Crazy" by industrial rock band Kidneythieves was featured on the soundtrack of Bride of Chucky (and later, in 2002, on their album Zerøspace).
 American singer LeAnn Rimes included "Crazy" on her 1999 album LeAnn Rimes.
 It reached number 36 on the UK Singles Chart.

 "Crazy" was twice featured in the TV series Nashville: sung by Juliette Barnes in the 2014 episode "That's Me Without You", and by Barnes and Steven Tyler in a duet on the 2015 episode "Can't Let Go".
-Nelson recorded duets of the song with Mary Sarah (2014) and then with Carla Bruni (2017).
+Nelson recorded duets of the song with Mary Sarah (2014), Carla Bruni (2017), and Michael Bublé (2022).
 In 2022, Heather Small performed a version of "Crazy" in series 3 of the British version of The Masked Singer.